 If you are an Active Surrey partner and would like to be involved in any of these discussions, please contact Active Surrey’s Head of Strategic Relationships, Lawrie Baker.

 Once initial views are gathered we will be inviting responses from a wider audience of Surrey residents.
-This is likely to be from late summer 2020.

 Further info: the wider landscape of sport